networktocode/network-importer/docs/getting_started.md

 ##### Validate your inventory

-You can validate the status of your inventory with the command `network-importer inventory`
+You can validate the status of your inventory with the command `network-importer inventory --check-connectivity`

 ```
 # network-importer inventory